BristolCompositesInstitute/RSE-Guide/_styleguide/code_for_readability.md

     * If you include other code in your project, consider an `include` folder
     * Add a README.md file at the top level that tells users how to install, run, and get started with your code.
+* Consistent coding style
+    * Style guides, like this document, help developers be consistent within a project.
+By adopting a consistent style it becomes easier to read other people's code, as there is less to 'work out'.
+    * The particular style that you choose tends to matter less than having all developers on a project adhering to the guidelines.
 * Variable scope
     * Reducing the scope of your variables can make it easier to read and debug code.
 If I declare a variable, `my_var`, at the start of a script, and then